 Results will vary with every channel.
 Instagram and Twitter heavily rely on Hashtags.
-Other channels, like Facebook, LinkedIn and Pinterest don’t carry too much weight yet, although am sure this will change.
-I will note here that Pinterest’s main form of categorization is their “Boards” functionality.
+Other channels, like Facebook, LinkedIn, and Pinterest don’t carry too much weight yet, although am sure this will change.
+I will note here that Pinterest’s main form of categorization is its “Boards” functionality.
 Every Post (a.k.a.
 “Pin”) is categorized into a Board as you see here.
 Then Pinterest wants you to further put your Boards under their pre-defined categories.
 Because of this, Hashtags are not incredibly valuable on Pinterest yet.

 Tool Tip: For proper hashtag research, use these tools: Display Purposes, AllHashtag, RiteTag.

 Set the privacy of your Social Media post to “PUBLIC” so that anyone is able to see it.
 This seems obvious, but it’s actually very easy to forget to toggle the Privacy selection when posting.

 If you perform these tasks for all your posts, you will definitely be a forerunner in the digital world.
 I hope this was of help to you.
 I wish you all the best.

 If you have any questions or need a social media manager, feel free to reach out to us and we will get you to the right people.